Hugo (film): Release

 The film was originally intended to be distributed by Sony Pictures until February 2011, when Paramount Pictures acquired worldwide distribution rights for the film excluding the United Kingdom and Ireland, France, Italy, Switzerland, Turkey and the Middle East.
-GK Films retained rights in the aforementioned territories, selling the film to Entertainment Film Distributors in the United Kingdom and Ireland, Metropolitan Filmexport in France, 01 Distribution in Italy, Ascot Elite Entertainment Group in Switzerland and Pinema in Turkey.
+GK Films retained rights to these territories, selling them to independent companies including Entertainment Film Distributors for the United Kingdom and Ireland, Metropolitan Filmexport for France, 01 Distribution for Italy, Ascot Elite Entertainment Group for Switzerland, Pinema for Turkey and Gulf Film for the Middle East.

 The film premiered at the NYFF on October 10, 2011, was theatrically released on November 23, 2011, by Paramount Pictures, and was released on DVD and Blu-ray on February 28, 2012, by Paramount Home Media Distribution.
 Hugo has grossed $34.3 million in home video revenue.

 The film had its UK premiere at the Royal Film Performance, an event held in aid of the Film & TV Charity, on November 28, 2011, at the Odeon Leicester Square.
 It was attended by the Prince of Wales and The Duchess of Cornwall.